 Young Leaders from all

-My name is Alex Silverstein and I am from the United Kingdom (London).
+Hi all, my name is Alex Silverstein and I am from the United Kingdom (London).
 I was born on the 7th November 1987, a week earlier than expected.
 Had I been born on the 14th November I would celebrate my birthday on World Diabetes Day.
-Therefore, perhaps it was fate that at age one I developed Type 1 diabetes.
+Therefore, perhaps it was fate that at age one I developed type 1 diabetes.
 Being diagnosed so young I can’t really imagine life without diabetes and this helps me to keep a positive attitude.
 My mother also thinks its the reason I did a degree in Mathematics, because I began playing with decimals when testing my blood glucose levels from age two.
 After Graduating from University in July 2009 I began volunteering for the Charity Diabetes UK in London.
-In March 2010 I began working fulltime for Diabetes UK and currently my job is to look after the Diabetes UK Young Leaders Action Group.
+In March 2010 I began working fulltime for Diabetes UK and have done two roles, one as Manager of all volunteers in London and another as Young Adult Project Manager for the Charity.

 Hi all, my name is Aminath Abdul Rahman, all my friends call me Aana I am from Male’ Maldives, the sunny side of life.
 I was born on 9th July 1985.
 I completed my studies at Aminiyya School of Male’.
 I first came to the Diabetes Society of Maldives (DSM) as a registered diabetic patient in 2005 and I got involved in DSM’s activities as a volunteer and I started working at DSM as a full time staff on June 2006.